 The GlobalNet Oversight Board (GOB) Accreditation, through signatories and bearers programs, is an authoritatively empowered public trust granting accreditation to entities that provide certification, validation and inspection activities.
 These activities are carry through internationally recognizable and generally acceptable benchmarks as a basis to sustain our Charter.
 For signatory and bearers entities, we conduct activities that carryout assessment - certification under two accreditation - recognition schedules (“A” and “B”).
 Regardless, for each of these schedules “A” or “B” the signatory needs to demonstrate competence and impartiality by benchmarking current Codes of Federal Regulations, Regulatory Compliance, Compatible Training Venues and Educational programs.
-The accreditation programs are based on many options which includes IRGA ISO/IEC 17021, ISO/TS 22003, ISO/IEC 17020, ISO/IEC 27006, ISO/IEC 17024, ISO/IEC 17065 or sovereign nations equivalents.
-Further, to carryout accreditation of specialty laboratories the applicable benchmarks are ISO/IEC 17025 and ISO 15189.
-We provide alternatives to accreditation - recognition through donations as a public trust.
+The accreditation programs are based on many options which includes IRGA benchmarks ISO/IEC 17021, ISO/TS 22003, ISO/IEC 17020, ISO/IEC 27006, ISO/IEC 17024, ISO/IEC 17065 in applying sovereign nations regulations and equivalent benchmarks.
+To carryout accreditation of specialty laboratories the applicable IRGA benchmarks are ISO/IEC 17025 and ISO 15189 or local equivalent applicable.
+We provide alternatives to accreditation - recognition as a public trust.

 Accreditation and Recognition are voluntary protocols based systems developed to assess, evaluate, attest and analyze on the GOB legally binding charter, and applies to entities or organizations.
 Entity - Organization need to demonstrate appropriateness, adequateness and effectiveness within a determined scope of work based local applicable industry codes.
 The GOB accreditation or recognition process provides assurance to communities and consumers that accredited and recognized entity | organization and institution meet laws and regulations while applying internationally recognized and generally accepted (IRGA) best-in-class benchmarks.